CLICK BELOW TO LISTEN WITH AUDIO

 Peggy was taking flowing in God seriously.
 “So, which is it, 289 or 298?” she asked, prompting me to choose.
 Feeling uncertain, I wavered and reverted to my initial answer of 298.
 She remained silent momentarily, then responded, “It’s not the same number I got, but I heard God say to trust your exit number.”
 Incredulously, I thought, trust me?
 Yeah, right.
 God must have a sense of humor.

 It was decided, then, that we would take exit 298.
-And so began our adventure in flowing in God in unity and trust.
+And so began our adventure flowing in God in unity and trust.

 Find out what exit 298 has in store.
 Continue reading “Adventures in Flowing in God, Part 2